top of page

 Founders who figure this out stop asking how to do more and start asking whether the business is designed to do the right things well.

-Because business growth does not live at the productivity end of the chain.
+Business growth does not live at the productivity end of the chain.

 It lives at the design end.